-

 How to brew

-To brew this puer, it is recommended to use a Yixing clay teapot or porcelain gaiwan with a capacity of 150-200 ml.
-The water temperature should be about 95°C. 7-10 grams of dry tea leaves are enough for one brewing.
+For brewing this pu-erh, we recommend using a Yixing clay teapot or porcelain gaiwan with a capacity of 150-200 ml.
+The water temperature should be around 95°C. 7-10 grams of dry tea leaves are sufficient for one infusion.

 Why is it worth trying this pu-erh?